SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

   - Or: Execute the "install [default]" ant script (this needs a maven installation on your system with the M2_HOME variable set
   - Then: Execute the "deploy-serverlibs" and "deploy-bundles" ant scripts
 - Highlight all Eclipse projects and choose "Maven -> Update Project" from the right click menu; perform the update for all projects
-- Start the Glassfish server and deploy "sormas-ear", "sormas-rest" and "sormas-ui" by dragging the respective projects onto it
+- Start the Glassfish server and deploy "sormas-ear", "sormas-rest" and "sormas-ui" by dragging the respective projects onto it, or use the "Add and Remove..."-function by right clicking on the server.
-- Open your browser and type in "https://localhost:6081/sormas-ui" to test whether everything has been set up correctly (and to use the application)
+- Open your browser and type in "http://localhost:6080/sormas-ui" to test whether everything has been set up correctly (and to use the application)

 ## Android Studio
 **Note: This is only needed for development of the SORMAS Android app
-- Install the latest Android Studio version (to avoid any errors, make sure to start the installation with admin rights and choose a path for the Android SDK that contains no whitespaces)
+* Install the latest Android Studio version (to avoid errors, start the installation with admin rights)
+* Start the application
+* To avoid errors, ensure that the path for the Android SDK contains no whitespaces
+	* The path could be edited at ``Tools -> SDK Manager -> Android SDK Location``
-- Open Android Studio and import the "sormas-app" project from Eclipse
+* Open Android Studio and import the "sormas-app" project from Eclipse
-- Create a keystore.properties file in sormas-app (see keystore.properties.example for reference).
+* Create a keystore.properties file in sormas-app (see keystore.properties.example for reference).
-- Build the Android Studio project by executing the gradle build (this may be done automatically)
+* Build the Android Studio project by executing the gradle build (this may be done automatically)